-Setting the Revenue Budget for 2015-16 - the budget strategy
+Setting the Revenue Budget for 2016-17 - the budget strategy

 The Council has continued to be in an era of the greatest financial challenge ever faced by local government.
-Local government and the wider public sector has had to realign itself to the fiscal reality and manage spending within the available funding.
-The Council has made £350m of savings between 2011-12 to 2014-15 in response to reduced government funding and the requirement to cover additional spending demands.
-We are planning for the need to make further savings of a proportionate magnitude over the next 3 years, which will see an unprecedented period of sustained reductions in public spending.
+The Spending Review and Autumn Statement 2015 set out the Government's plan to repair public finances over the period of the next Parliament and to deliver a small budget surplus by 2019-20, although these plans have subsequently been revised.
+Local government and the wider public sector has had to respond to this and continue to manage spending within the available funding.
+The spending review identified 'flat cash' for local government between 2015-16 and 2019-20, with a drop in 2016-17 followed by a gradual recovery to 2015-16 levels.
+The Council has made £433m of savings between 2011-12 to 2015-16 in response to reduced government funding and the requirement to cover additional spending demands.
+We are planning to make additional savings of a proportionate magnitude up to 2019-20, which will see an unprecedented period of sustained reductions in public spending.